-The Wire Association International Midwest Chapter will launch the 2026 chapter golf season with the WAI Midwest Chapter golf tournament on July 30 at White Pines Golf Club.
+The Wire Association International (WAI) Midwest Chapter will kick off its 2026 golf season with a tournament on July 30 at White Pines Golf Club.

-The annual event combines networking, fundraising and industry engagement while supporting chapter activities and scholarship initiatives.
+This annual event combines networking, fundraising, and industry engagement.
+In addition, it supports chapter activities and scholarship initiatives.

-Located just west of Chicago, White Pines Golf Club features two 18-hole championship courses across more than 260 acres.
+Located just west of Chicago, White Pines Golf Club offers two 18-hole championship courses across more than 260 acres.
+As a result, it continues to be a popular venue for the event.

-Organizers expect another strong turnout following a successful 2025 event that attracted 86 golfers.
+Organizers expect another strong turnout following the successful 2025 tournament, which drew 86 golfers.
+This year, they hope to exceed that number.

 “We’re looking to beat our record,” said Jack Rosenthal of Lake Cable, who is helping coordinate the tournament.